 Attention Bay Area residents!
 The Air District’s Clean Cars for All Program has expanded to all Bay Area zip codes.
 Income qualified residents who own a model year 2004 or older vehicle can receive up to $9,500 to retire their old vehicle and purchase or lease a new or used electric vehicle.
 Funding is available for electric vehicle charging equipment as well.
 You can also get for a pre-loaded Clipper card (up to $7,500) for turning in your old vehicle.
 Incentive options vary depending on income and zip code.
 Check to see if you are eligible for the Clean Cars for All program and apply HERE.
 For additional information about this program, please contact (855) 256-3656 or email@example.com.

-At the October 22 Council meeting, the City Council adopted Sustainability Action Plan 4 (SAP-4), which outlines 81 new and 79 already-approved actions related to sustainability and greenhouse gas emissions reductions!
+At the October 22, 2019 Council meeting, the City Council adopted Sustainability Action Plan 4 (SAP-4).
+This plan outlines 81 new and 79 already-approved actions related to sustainability and greenhouse gas emissions reductions!
 Additionally, an ordinance was introduced regarding updates to the Mountain View Green Building Code, which includes proposed “reach codes.”
 These codes require building electrification measures, as well as the installation of electric vehicle chargers and solar PV in new construction.
-The proposed reach codes will be read again and voted on during the November 12 City Council meeting.
+The reach codes were read again and voted on during the November 12 City Council meeting.

 The full Council Reports and Attachments for SAP-4 (item 7.1) and the reach codes (item 6.1) can be found here.
 The presentation on SAP-4 can be found here.
 Read SVCE's press release on the reach codes here.

 Bay Area SunShares hosted a free webinar for residents to learn more about the opportunity to receive discounts on solar installations or electric vehicle purchases.
 For more information, visit www.bayareasunshares.org.